rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Build Requirements

-The source code should build into a shared library for Device Settings as this module is a part of Device Settings and shall be named as `libdshal.so`.
-The build mechanism shall be independent of Yocto.
+The source code should build into a shared library for Device Settings as this module is a part of Device Settings and must be named as `libdshal.so`.
+The build mechanism must be independent of Yocto.

 ### Variability Management

-- Any changes in the `APIs` shall be reviewed and approved by the component architects.
+- Any changes in the `APIs` must be reviewed and approved by the component architects.
-- `DeviceSettings Host` `HAL` modification shall support backward compatibility for the generic operations like image upgrade and downgrade.
+- `DeviceSettings Host` `HAL` modification must support backward compatibility for the generic operations like image upgrade and downgrade.
-- This interface shall return the dsERR_OPERATION_NOT_SUPPORTED error code, if any of the interface - `APIs` are not supported by the underlying hardware.
+- This interface must return the dsERR_OPERATION_NOT_SUPPORTED error code, if any of the interface - `APIs` are not supported by the underlying hardware.

 ### Platform or Product Customization